 Whether applied by spray or rubbed on, most chemical repellents use one of three active ingredients.

 You shouldn’t use a concentration higher than 30% on kids, and a lower concentration (10% – 20%) is more suitable for short play sessions in the backyard.
-Note that concentrations above 30% aren’t any stronger — they just last longer.
+Note that concentrations above 30% aren’t stronger, but just last longer.
 1Comparative efficacy of insect repellents against mosquito bites

-However, essential oils aren’t as strong or anywhere near as long-lasting as DEET.
+However, essential oils aren’t as strong or as long-lasting as DEET.
 Only one essential oil, lemon eucalyptus, is actually approved by the Centers for Disease Control as an insect repellent.

-While these don’t qualify as organic or natural, they do work similarly to pure essential oils.
+While these don’t qualify as organic or natural, they do work like pure essential oils.
 PMD, a synthetic version of lemon eucalyptus oil, is particularly effective.

 This is a relatively new option in the United States, although it’s been used for about a decade in Europe and elsewhere with good results.

 2. Wearable insect repellents:

-Still, this gadget will never be as effective as repellent applied directly to the skin, and is a lot easier for your kid to lose.
+Still, this gadget will never be as effective as repellent applied directly to the skin, and is easy for your kid to lose.

 3. Ultrasonic mosquito repellers